Psychiatric Service Dog for Social Anxiety Disorder — ADA Guide

 Yes.
 ADA public access rights apply to DDOT (Detroit), SMART (Metro Detroit), TheRide/AAATA (Ann Arbor), The Rapid (Grand Rapids), CATA (Lansing), MTA (Flint), and Metro Transit (Kalamazoo).

 Yes.
-ADA Titles II and III apply to Michigan public and private universities.
+ADA Titles II and III apply to all public and private universities.
 A PSD must be permitted in all campus areas — classrooms, dining, libraries, and residence halls.

 How is a social anxiety PSD different from an ESA?